nuwan-d/polymer_metal_interface/README.md

 # Modelling of aluminum:
 The command create_atoms in LAMMPS was used to model aluminum.
-[In this tutorial](https://github.com/mrkllntschpp/lammps-tutorials/blob/master/LAMMPS-Tutorials-03.ipynb), Mark Tschopp outlines how to use create_atoms command to generate a crystal containing a grain boundary.
+[In this tutorial](https://github.com/mrkllntschpp/lammps-tutorials/blob/master/LAMMPS-Tutorials-03.ipynb), Mark Tschopp outlines how to use the create_atoms command to generate a crystal containing a grain boundary.
 I used the [EAM potential by Adams and Ercolessi](https://openkim.org/id/EAM_Dynamo_ErcolessiAdams_1994_Al__MO_123629422045_005) to model aluminum.